apache/cassandra-dtest/README.md

 for analysis (it's not perfect but has been good enough so far, I'm open to better suggestions).

-Starting at 4.0, as dtests can be very heavy in order to speed up things noreusage has been implemented.
-Basically a test starts a cluster and the string of annotated tests immediately after that one will reuse that cluster.
+Starting at 4.0, as dtests can be very heavy, in order to speed up things node reusage has been implemented.
+Basically a test starts a cluster and the tests in the same annotated class will reuse that cluster.
 Big time and costs (for paid CI services) can be achieved by doing so.

-The first test that sets up the reusable cluster must be annotated with ``@reuse_cluster(new_cluster=True)``.
-Following tests must be annotated with ``@reuse_cluster``.
-Any non-annotated test will dispose any reusable cluster and start a new one.
-So the annotation is the they way to opt in/out node reusage.

-Using ``new_cluster=True`` for the first test in the 'string' is mandatory for CI test spitting to work correctly.
+You only have to annotate a class with ``@reuse_cluster``.
+Results are undefined if this annotation is used at method level.

-To disable node reusage on a class comment out the annotations.
-To completely disable it in conftest.py::fixture_dtest_setup you have a flag to do so.
+You can disable node reusage completely in conftest.py::fixture_dtest_setup if you needed to do so while debugging i.e.

 Writing Tests
 -------------